-What can I expect after a CT colonography?
+What can I expect after CT colonography?

 You will usually be able to return to your normal activities as soon as the scan is over.
-You may feel a little bloated or find you pass wind for a time after the test.
+You may feel bloated or find you pass wind for a time after the test.
 This should usually settle fairly quickly.

 If you have had muscle relaxants or an injection of dye (contrast agent), you may need to wait for a short time before driving.
 You may want to arrange for someone to drive you home after the scan.